Is it really your osteoarthritis that's causing the pain? | Physioactif

 Scientifically reviewed by:

-You have been diagnosed with osteoarthritis and now you are worried.
+You've been diagnosed with osteoarthritis and now you're worried.
 Will it get worse?
 Will you lose your mobility?
-Perhaps you are afraid to move for fear of making things worse.
-These concerns are understandable, but the reality is often more encouraging than you might think.
+Perhaps you're afraid to move, fearing it might make things worse.
+These concerns are understandable, but the reality is often more encouraging than you might imagine.

-Good news: Osteoarthritis does not always cause pain, and having pain does not always mean that osteoarthritis is the cause.¹ Many people with severe osteoarthritis have no pain, and vice versa.
-What science tells us about osteoarthritis and pain:
+Good news: Osteoarthritis doesn't always cause pain, and having pain doesn't always mean osteoarthritis is the cause.¹ Many people with significant osteoarthritis have no pain, and vice versa.
+What science teaches us about osteoarthritis and pain:

-• Sudden pain is not usually caused by osteoarthritis, which develops over many years.
+• Sudden pain is generally not caused by osteoarthritis; it develops over years

-• Appropriate physical activity improves the symptoms of osteoarthritis; it does not aggravate it.
+• Adapted physical activity improves osteoarthritis symptoms; it does not worsen them

-• The pain associated with osteoarthritis can be managed very well with the right strategies.
+• Pain associated with osteoarthritis can be very well managed with the right strategies

 This guide helps you understand the true relationship between osteoarthritis and pain.
-To learn more about the different forms of osteoarthritis, see our guide on knee osteoarthritis.
+To learn more about different forms of osteoarthritis, consult our guide on knee osteoarthritis.

 Osteoarthritis is a condition that develops over a lifetime.
-So if you experience sudden pain, it means that your body has been under more strain than usual or that it is currently less resilient (due to stress, fatigue, lack of sleep, etc.).
-You certainly don't have more osteoarthritis than you did yesterday before the pain started.
-The cause of the pain is therefore often not osteoarthritis itself.
+So, if you experience sudden pain, it means your body has been stressed more than usual or is currently less resilient (due to stress, fatigue, lack of sleep, etc.).
+You certainly don't have more osteoarthritis today than you did yesterday before the pain started.
+Therefore, the cause of the pain is often not osteoarthritis itself.

 Osteoarthritis itself will not change.
 This is the first thing to accept and understand.
 Osteoarthritis is an irreversible degenerative condition.
-Osteoarthritis cannot be cured, BUT the pain associated with osteoarthritis can be treated.
+Osteoarthritis cannot be cured, BUT the pain associated with it can be treated.

 In short: Pain ≠ Osteoarthritis

-If we want to get better, We must therefore stop focusing on osteoarthritis and concentrate on the things we can change.
-Pain is present because there is excessive stress on one or more structures of the body (muscles, tendons, joints, ligaments, nerves, discs).
-To heal pain, It is therefore necessary to identify the cause of this excessive stress, which is precisely the role of the physical therapist.
-Once the cause has been identified, the excessive stress must be reduced by several means, such as:
+If you want to get better, it's important to stop focusing on osteoarthritis and instead concentrate on what can be changed.
+Pain occurs because there is excessive stress on one or more body structures (muscles, tendons, joints, ligaments, nerves, discs).
+To treat the pain, it's essential to identify the cause of this excessive stress, and that's precisely the role of a physiotherapist.
+Once the cause is identified, the excessive stress can be reduced through various methods such as:

 • A good balance of painful tasks, leisure activities, and sports